zeek/zeek-docs/scripts/base/protocols/ftp/gridftp.zeek.rst

    issuer subjects.

-   :c: The connection which may possibly be a GridFTP data channel.
+   :param c: The connection which may possibly be a GridFTP data channel.

    :returns: true if the connection should be further polled for an